lonnynarvaezqa/QA-PAYMENT-FUNNEL/docs/TestPlan.md

 The following deliverables will be generated and kept updated in the GitHub repository:

--Test Plan (TestPlan.md): The current document detailing the strategy and scope.
+ - Test Plan (TestPlan.md): The current document detailing the strategy and scope.
--Test Case Collection: The Postman .json file containing all endpoints and test logic.
+ - Test Case Collection: The Postman .json file containing all endpoints and test logic.
--Test Report (TestReport.md): A summary document of the latest execution results, including the number of passed/failed cases and key observations.
+ - Test Report (TestReport.md): A summary document of the latest execution results, including the number of passed/failed cases and key observations.

 ## 10. Communication Plan